AlaaHajri/ASPNETCoreDockerMicroservicesKubernetes/README.md

 # ASPNETCoreDockerMicroservicesKubernetes
-This version is created from the preview ASPNETCoreDockerMicroservices project.
+This version is created from the preview `ASPNETCoreDockerMicroservices` project.
 You can find it here URL:
 # Introduction:
-This project is a modified version of a previous project that was designed to run on DockerCompose.
-The goal of this project is to adapt the previous project to meet Kubernetes standards.
+This project is a modified version of a previous project that was designed to run on `DockerCompose`.
+The goal of this project is to adapt the previous project to meet `Kubernetes` standards.

-The Kubernetes standards require that container names cannot use the "." character, instead "-" must be used.
+The Kubernetes standards require that container names cannot use the `.` character, instead `-` must be used.
 This issue has been resolved.

 The source files for the three API services and the web container contain static values for the RabbitMQ server, username, and password.
 To address this issue, changes have been made to the C# startup.cs file, which adds three variables that can be retrieved as environment values from DockerCompose or Kubernetes.

-The web container's source file contains a JSON file that contains static values for two API.
-To resolve this issue, "jq" has been used to modify the JSON file core before the .csproj is restored in the first build of the container.
+The web container's source file contains a `JSON` file that contains static values for two `API`.
+To resolve this issue, `jq` has been used to modify the `JSON` file core before the `.csproj` is restored in the first build of the container.

 `For Web:`

-The "IdentityApiUrl" and "JobsApiUrl" values in the "Web\appsettings.json" file are crucial to establishing a connection with the database to retrieve input.
-However, JSON files do not allow for the use of variables that could be received from an environment variable, as can be done in C# or JS.
+The `IdentityApiUrl` and `JobsApiUrl` values in the `Web\appsettings.json` file are crucial to establishing a connection with the database to retrieve input.
+However, JSON files do not allow for the use of variables that could be received from an environment variable, as can be done in `C#` or `JS`.

-To address this issue, a workaround was implemented in the "Dockerfile.web" which installs "jq", a command-line tool used to parse and manipulate JSON data.
-This tool was added to the "Dockerfile.web" and used to run the environment variables before running the RUN dotnet restore /src/Web/Web.csproj command.
+To address this issue, a workaround was implemented in the `Dockerfile.web` which installs `jq`, a command-line tool used to parse and manipulate `JSON` data.
+This tool was added to the `Dockerfile.web` and used to run the environment variables before running the RUN dotnet restore `/src/Web/Web.csproj` command.

 It is important to note that all of these changes were made to adapt to Kubernetes naming syntax and kubectl namespaces for further network development.
 These changes have been tested and are working, so the issue is considered solved.